campagnola/pycca/docs/cc.rst

-PyCA C Compiler
+PyCCA C Compiler
 ===============

-Pyca's C compiler is currently in very early development.
+PyCCA's C compiler is currently in very early development.
 See ``cc_examples.py`` for examples of what is currently working (for some platforms).